Your agent forgets things. Four tools promise to fix it. Here's what each one actually does and which one you should install first.

 Here's the practical recommendation.

 Most users: start with QMD.
-It requires the least setup (5 minutes), produces the biggest improvement in recall accuracy (45% to 92%), runs locally with no external API costs, and works with your existing Markdown files without changing how you use OpenClaw.
+It requires the least setup (5 minutes), produces the biggest community-reported improvement in recall accuracy (the 45%→92% figure floating around online), runs locally with no external API costs, and works with your existing Markdown files without changing how you use OpenClaw.
 This is the 80/20 answer.

 Add Cognee if relationships matter.
 If your work involves connecting people to projects, teams to systems, and decisions to timelines, Cognee's graph retrieval answers queries that text search can't.
 But it's overkill for personal assistant use cases.

-Start with QMD.
-It's the biggest improvement with the least investment.
-Add Mem0 or Cognee only when you hit a specific limitation that QMD doesn't solve.
-Don't install all three because you can.
-Install the one that fixes the problem you actually have.
+Start with the beginner stack.
+Add layers only when you hit a specific limitation.
+Don't install everything because you can — install the layer that fixes the problem you actually have.

-The best memory setup combines a persistence strategy (write important things to MEMORY.md or let Mem0 capture them) with a retrieval strategy (QMD or Cognee to find them later).
+The best memory setup still combines a persistence strategy (manual notes, Mem0 capture, or Dreaming + Memory Wiki) with a retrieval strategy (QMD or Cognee).
 Both layers matter.
 Most people focus on retrieval and ignore persistence.

 For the complete memory troubleshooting guide including how memory persistence interacts with your system prompt, our guide covers the persistence side of the equation.